RocketChat/RC4Conferences/docs/components/jitsi/README.md

 # Jitsi Component

+Jitsi is a collection of free and open-source multiplatform voice, video conferencing and instant messaging applications for the web platform, Windows, Linux, macOS, iOS and Android.
+The Jitsi project began with the Jitsi Desktop.

 The Jitsi component exports an component `Jitsi`, which could be used to render a Jitsi meet frame.